Kombu poached Tofu with Mustard Crust, kale & seaweed and potatoes

 Tofu is such a versatile product for use in plant based cooking, it’s fun to experiment with different ways to use it.
 Here we bring some flavours of the ocean in this recipe thats ideal for dinner party mains or can be made in batches and used as a sandwich filling or diced and tossed into salads.
 Kombu (or kelp) is used to flavour the tofu in a cooking liquor, then we top with a tahini and mustard dressing and flash under a hot grill or in the oven to create a tasty crust.

 Kombu enriches the tofu with plenty of minerals and nutrients, when using large pieces simmer in the water for a few minutes to help extract the flavors and nutrients before lowering the heat and poaching the tofu.
-Smaller thinner pieces of kombu, wakame or arame seaweeds can be softened in water then boiled or steamed before adding some shredded kale and carrots steaming for another minute or so for a tasty nutritious side vegetable.
+Smaller thinner pieces of wakame or arame seaweeds can be added to the shredded kale and carrots steaming for another minute or so for a tasty nutritious side vegetable.
 Squeeze over a little lime juice to extra flavor and the added vitamin C helps the body absorb all those nutrients from the kale.

 The tofu will now have a mild seaweed taste and we’ve added some pep with a topping made of tahini, mustard seeds, almonds and additional seaweed flakes to really enhance the flavors.
 Here we’ve served it on some braised spring onions tender and sweet, and some new potatoes making a hearty main course.

 1 red chili – chopped

 2 bay leaves

 3 cups kalvo negro (or other kale leaves)- shredded